benbalter/add-to-org-demo/README.md

 4. Deploy the app following [the add-to-org configuration instructions](https://github.com/benbalter/add-to-org#setup) to create the necessary credentials and set the proper environmental variables

 For more information, see the [add-to-org documentation](https://github.com/benbalter/add-to-org).

+## Running tests

+This demo app includes an example test to confirm that your validation method works.
+The test lives in the `/spec` folder and will need to be customized to your app.
+To run the tests, run `script/cibuild`